Debapriya12345/-Deployed-FastAPI-ML-model-on-Azure_AKS-using-Docker-and-Kubernetes-for-scalable-inference/README.md

 ✅ FastApi : To Build Rest Api to perform CRUD operations, data processing, or integration with other services using Python

-✅ Docker files : To create images for deployment purpose
+✅ Docker files : To create docker images for deployment purpose

 ✅ ingress and service yaml files : To Deploy in Azure K8S service(AKS) and expose the model from outside and balance the load internally.